isb-cgc/examples-Compute/cwl-deployment/README.md

 cd examples-Compute/cwl-deployment
 gcloud deployment-manager deployments create <deployment-name> --config cwl-node.yaml
 ```
 You can name your deployment anything you want, for example ``my-cwl-deployment``.
-The deployment should only take a few seconds, and you should see something like this:
+The deployment should only take a few seconds, after which you should see something like this:
 ```
 Waiting for create operation-1451593204105-528376149ff28-e4c3b5ee-1dff694f...done.
 Create operation operation-1451593204105-528376149ff28-e4c3b5ee-1dff694f completed successfully.
 NAME      TYPE                 STATE      ERRORS cwl-node  compute.v1.instance  COMPLETED  -
 ```
-Note that the name of the VM (``cwl-node``) that you have created is different from the name of the *deployment* given on the "create" command line.
-The VM name was specified in the cwl-node.yaml file.
+Note that the name of the VM (``cwl-node``) that you have created is different from the name of the *deployment* given as part of the ``create`` command.
+The VM name was specified in the ``cwl-node.yaml`` file.
 You can ``list`` your existing deployments using the ``gcloud deployment-manager deployments list`` command, and you can use the ``describe`` command to get more information about a specific deployment:
 ```
 dr_breteuil@isb-cgc-01-0001:~/git_home/examples-Compute/cwl-deployment$ gcloud deployment-manager deployments describe my-cwl-deployment